peiyunh/tiny/README.md

 ## Setup:

+### Matconvnet
-Download and compile [my fork of Matconvnet](https://github.com/peiyunh/matconvnet/tree/9822ec97f35cf5a56ae22707cc1c04e0d738e7db) as a submodule.
+Clone this project with the `--recursive` option so that you have [my fork of Matconvnet](https://github.com/peiyunh/matconvnet/tree/9822ec97f35cf5a56ae22707cc1c04e0d738e7db) downloaded as a submodule.
 Make sure it passes all test cases after compilation.
 Feel free to refer to my compilation code as in `matconvnet/compile.m`.

 ## Demo
 We provide a demo script to run our detector on an input image and visualize the detections, as in `minimal_demo.m`.
 By default, this script takes images under `demo/data` and outputs detections to `demo/visual`.